autoplot/documentation/javadoc/org/autoplot/datasource/ReferenceCache.md

-# org.autoplot.datasource.ReferenceCacheProvide a cache of datasets that are in memory, so that the same data is not
+# org.autoplot.datasource.ReferenceCache

- loaded twice.
+Provide a cache of datasets that are in memory, so that the same data is not loaded twice.
 This first implementation uses WeakReferences, so that this cache need not be emptied, but we will avoid the situation where the same data is loaded twice.

 ***
 <a name="PROP_ENABLE_REFERENCE_CACHE"></a>
 # PROP_ENABLE_REFERENCE_CACHE